SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 MINT Programming Language version 2.0

-- if a program, function or command has anytype of logical or sytax error, it will corrupt MINTS ability accept even correct input and or run correct input
+- if a program, function or command has any type of logical or syntax error, it will corrupt MINTS ability accept even correct input and or run correct input
 - all input MUST be prefect and error free for the code to run error free unless there is a bug in the code.
 - MINT is a minimalist character-based interpreter but one which aims at fast performance, readability and ease of use.
 - this is the prompt of MINT `> ` ready to accept input
 - On initialisation it will present a user prompt ">"
-- It is now ready to accept commands from the keyboard which can be entered follwoed by followed by a CRLF (enter key)
+- It is now ready to accept commands from the keyboard which can be entered followed by followed by a CRLF (enter key)
+- after CRLF a new prompt will appear. when you upload code into terminal with a text transfer method, at the end of each function the `>` should be echoed back
 - lines cannot exceed 256 bytes in length with the current internal buffer setting
 - MINT is a byte-code interpreter - this means that all of its instructions are 1 byte long.
 - However, the choice of instruction uses printable ASCII characters, as a human readable alternative to assembly language.
 - Variables are a to z lowercase and only as single character followed by a space, double letter allowed if commented at top of program
 - Functions labelled from A to Z uppercase as single character followed by a space, they are created with beginning with `:` eg :F, there is strictly now space between : and F, and function ends with with `;`
-- if you run out of function letters you can use double letters if commens added with //
+- if you run out of function letters you can use double letters, note it with comment //
 - if a variable is updated eg a b + and you want to store it, you cannot use ! on its own it must be with a variable, ie b!